 Citizens of most other countries who aren’t eligible for a personal identity number will have to pay the full cost for all forms of healthcare.
 If this is you, you should consider arranging your own medical insurance.

 A few nations, such as Australia, have healthcare agreements with Sweden.
 You can check with your local Swedish embassy or consulate general to see if your nation is among them.

 In our Healthcare article you will find more information on healthcare in Sweden, including costs and where to turn if you fall ill.

 Life and accident insurance

-Most companies provide life and accident insurance plans for expat workers as part of the benefits package.
+Most companies provide life and accident insurance plans for international employees as part of the benefits package.
 Check that the cover is adequate for you and your family.